-With over fifteen years’ experience, Seyi Rhodes is a chameleon – quickly able to adapt to the unusual situations and extraordinary environments to which his work has taken him.
-Fascinated by cultural change and social upheaval Seyi has reported from the length and breadth of the world, creating an impressive body of work that explores unique stories and fascinating individuals.
+With over fifteen years’ experience, Seyi Rhodes is a chameleon – quickly able to adapt to the unusual situations and extraordinary environments.
+Fascinated by cultural change and social upheaval Seyi’s work has taken him from the length and breadth of the world, creating an impressive body of work that explores unique stories and fascinating individuals.

 Born in the UK and raised between Nigeria, Trinidad and Spain whilst attending boarding school in the UK, Seyi began his career as a current affairs researcher and Assistant Producer, investigating subjects like teenage gangs and con artists for documentaries broadcast on the BBC, Channel 4 and ITV.
 Many of his jobs involved secret/covert filming, door-stepping and months-long investigations.